mnot/I-D/proxy-status/draft.md

 ## Connection Read Timeout

 * Name: connection_read_timeout
-* Description: The intermediary expect
+* Description: The intermediary was expecting data on a connection (e.g., part of a response), but did not receive any.
 * Extra Parameters: None.
 * Recommended HTTP status code: 504

 ## Connection Write Timeout

 * Name: connection_write_timeout
-* Description:
+* Description: The intermediary was attempting to write data to a connection, but was not able to (e.g., because its buffers were full).
 * Extra Parameters: None.
 * Recommended HTTP status code: 504